 Multi-million dollar home burns in Princeton

-PRINCETON — A three-alarm fire heavily damaged a large, multi-million dollar home early Tuesday morning.
+PRINCETON — A three-alarm fire heavily damaged a large, multi-million dollar home late Monday night.

-Flames broke out at the vacant home on Hodge Road just outside downtown Princeton after midnight, according to Princeton Police.
+Flames broke out at the vacant home on Hodge Road just outside downtown Princeton before midnight, according to Princeton Police.
+The first crews said the fire engulfed the second floor and caused the heaviest damage to the second and third floors as well as the roof.

 The fire was put out overnight, but investigators remained at the house all night.
+Fire departments and EMS crews from Lawrenceville, Hopewell, Montgomery, Rocky Hill, Kingston, and Princeton Junction all assisted Princeton

 Mercer County tax records assessed the home's value at $2.5 million.